Flows

 What are Flows?

-Flows are a powerful and incredibly versatile feature that enables you to break down repetitive "people-processing" tasks into Stages.
-For each stage, you'll define a choice of preset Actions that can be processed for each person when they become due.
-Flow stages can be processed manually by a module User or be set to run automatically.
-Designated Managers receive timely reminders of Flow progress and notifications when tasks are due or overdue.
-Flows are the perfect alternative to unwieldy spreadsheets, ensuring no one falls through the cracks of admin processes in a busy office.
+Flows are a powerful and incredibly versatile tool designed to streamline repetitive "people-processing" tasks by breaking them down into manageable Stages.
+For each stage, you define the choice of preset Actions to be processed as each person becomes due.
+Flow stage actions can be processed manually by a module User, or you can set them to run automatically.
+Helpfully, designated Managers receive timely reminder emails of Flow progress and notifications when people are due or overdue in a Flow.
+Flows are the perfect alternative to unwieldy spreadsheets, ensuring no one falls through the cracks of an admin process in a busy office.

 Flows are a feature of all the 'people' modules - Address Book (contacts), Children (children and young people), Giving (givers) and Bookings (customers).
-Flows can be module-specific or exist across multiple modules.
+Flows can be module-specific or set to exist across multiple modules.
 For example, the same "Safeguarding Checks" Flow can be shared across the Address Book and Children modules.
-When viewed from within the Address Book, module users can process contacts but for the same Flow viewed from within the Children module, module users will see children and young people shown.
-Note that some actions, like Key dates, are not supported in all modules.
+When viewed from within the Address Book, module users can process contacts.
+However, when the same Flow is viewed from within the Children module, module users will see children and young people displayed.
+Note that some actions, like adding key dates, are not supported by all modules.

-For multi-site customers, Flows exist across all sites but the site being viewed determines the people they will see listed in the Flow.
-For example, a user viewing a Flow as Site A will only see people belonging to Site A but viewing as 'All Sites' will see all people for that module.
+For multi-site customers, Flows exist across all sites, with the site being viewed by the User determining the people shown in the Flow.
+For example, a user viewing a Flow as Site A will only see people belonging to Site A. However, when viewing as 'All Sites', the User will see all people from all sites for that module.

-To help you get started, navigate to the Flows section of the Address Book module.
-There, we've provided a selection of Example Flows that you can install on your account or read on to create your own.
+To help you get started, we provide a selection of Example Flows that you can install or read on to create your own.

-In the remainder of this article, we'll work within the Address Book, but the same principles apply to creating and managing Flows in the Children, Giving, and Bookings modules.
+In the remainder of this article, we will work within the Address Book, but the same principles apply to creating and managing Flows in the Children, Giving, and Bookings modules.

 Adding a Flow